 Heroin is basically an opioid which comes from morphine.
 Heroin can be white or brownish powder.
 It is also sold as black tar heroin which appears as a black, sticky substance.
 Abusers of the drug may inject, smoke, or snort the drug.
 The dangers people face include transmittal of diseases, infections, health complications or other issues related to drug use including mental health complications.
 Feeling that rush of using the drug can go away with time as the body gets increasingly used to it, and the flow of dopamine disappears.

 When a different demographic suddenly begin changing how they use drugs, there is more discussion on what shifted.
-On the rise for decades, heroin use is now claiming young men’s lives with increasing regularity.
+On the rise for decades, heroin use is now claiming men’s lives with increasing regularity.
 Overdoses have quadrupled since 2010.
-Young men are more afflicted because they are buying more of the drug than in the past.
-Some of the changes to why young, white men are buying heroin start with understanding the prescription opioid drug crisis.
+Men are more afflicted because they are buying more of the drug than in the past.
+Some of the changes to why men are buying heroin start with understanding the prescription opioid drug crisis.
 Prescription opioids fuel the growing rates of heroin abuse.
 Prescription opioids impact the brain in a similar way to heroin, including how addictive they can be.
 Prescription painkillers have skyrocketed, but get expensive.
 People who get hooked to it look for a cheaper alternative.
 Heroin becomes that alternative for those seeking a less expensive version with some of the same effects.

 People do not see heroin use as stigmatizing as it once was decades ago.
 Because heroin is seen widely as more available than some drugs, and as much as prescription opioids, heroin use seems more socially acceptable among rural and suburban white young men, especially.
 It is affecting people of all demographics but the stigma is lower and that means people think it is okay to use it, regardless of the impact.